tylermorganwall/MusaMasterclass/MusaMasterclass.md

 Finally, I’m going to show you a really cool feature I’ve just recently
 implemented: `render_highquality()`.
 This calls a powerful rendering engine built-in to rayshader to create a truly stunning visualization.
-You can control the view entirely through the
+You can control the view entirely through the rgl window–`render_highquality()` recreates the scene using the `rayrender` package and returns a beautiful, pathtraced rendering with realistic shadows and lighting.

 <https://maps.psiee.psu.edu/preview/map.ashx?layer=2021>